manugaurdl/vlm_obj_det/README.roboflow.txt

 water-meter-jbktv-7vz5k-fsod-ftoz - v1 2025-03-12 4:41am
 ==============================

-This dataset was exported via roboflow.com on September 1, 2025 at 7:48 PM GMT
+This dataset was exported via roboflow.com on March 16, 2025 at 4:58 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects